Trump draws cheers and boos while marking 9/11 by attending a New York Yankees game

 “You think that was easy sitting with him for a game?
 It wasn’t.
 It was brutal.
 But he won, and you’re going to win,” the president said.

+Captain Aaron Judge called meeting Trump “a surreal moment,” and something that inspired him and his teammates.

+“We put on a show,” said Judge, who hit two home runs to tie Joe DiMaggio for fourth in Yankees history.
+“He came in here, and he told us we were going to win, so I think that gave everybody the confidence in this room to go out there and do it.
+I guess we’ve got to have him around more often.”

-Before the president walked in, relief pitcher Fernando Cruz was the last player in a towel.
-His teammates urged him to quickly get dressed for Trump.
+Just before Trump walked in to deliver that message, relief pitcher Fernando Cruz was the last player in a towel.
+His teammates urged him to quickly get dressed.

 With Trump on hand, all stadium entrances featured metal detectors and Secret Service agents, some with sniffer dogs, while New York Police Department helicopters thundered overhead.

-Faster-moving lines followed Trump's appearance at the U.S. Open men's final in Queens last weekend, which sparked security lines long enough that some fans didn’t make it to their seats until more than an hour into the match, despite organizers delaying its start by 30 minutes.
+Faster-moving lines were a departure from Trump's appearance at the U.S. Open men's final in Queens last weekend.
+That sparked security lines long enough that some fans didn’t make it to their seats until more than an hour into the match, despite organizers delaying its start by 30 minutes.

 The Yankee Stadium scoreboard featured a large Major League Baseball logo over an American flag and a red, white and blue ribbon under the inscription “September 11, 2001, We Shall Not Forget.”

-Trump was born in the New York borough of Queens and, though he's lived in Florida in recent years, White House press secretary Karoline Leavitt said he “remains a New Yorker at heart.”
+Trump was born in the New York borough of Queens and, though he's lived in Florida in recent years, White House press secretary Karoline Leavitt said the president “remains a New Yorker at heart.”
 Still, Trump's appearances at baseball games haven't always been welcomed by fans.

 During his first term in 2019, Trump tried to make a low-profile appearance as the Washington Nationals hosted the Houston Astros in the World Series, but was booed roundly when shown on the stadium's big screen.
 There were even chants of “Lock him up!”